 PJM's ties to its directly connected neighbors are grouped into three interfaces that can accommodate transmission proposals that address issues and provide benefits to PJM and adjacent regions.
 The interfaces are to the west (Midcontinent Independent System Operator ("MISO")), the northeast (New York Independent System Operator ("NYISO") and Independent System Operator - New England ("ISO-NE")) and the southeast (Southeastern Regional Transmission Planning ("SERTP")).
 Proposals for Interregional Transmission projects on all interfaces should address issues identified in both regions and be entered into PJM's regional proposal windows process as an Interregional Project Proposal.
 Such projects must also engage the adjacent region's process for transmission proposals.
-Entering proposals in both regions will trigger the process of joint evaluation of an Interregional Project Proposal, along with competitive PJM regional project proposals to determine the more efficient or cost effective solution to address identified issues.
-Stakeholders who are interested in providing interregional transmission project proposals should actively engage the adjacent region's transmission planning process, the PJM transmission regional planning process as well as available joint planning processes.
+Entering proposals in both regions will trigger the process of joint evaluation of an Interregional Project Proposal, along with competitive PJM regional project proposals to determine the more efficient, or cost effective, solution to address identified issues.
+Stakeholders who are interested in providing interregional transmission projects proposals should actively engage the adjacent region's transmission project proposals are interested in providing interregional transmission projects, the PJM transmission regional planning process as well as available joint planning processes.